Zeta Functions and the (Linear) Logic of Markov Processes: Probabilities and kernels

-The space of probability distributions is a convex space: if $p,q$ are probability distributions and $\alpha,\beta$ are positive real numbers such that $\alpha+\beta=1$, then $\alpha p+\beta q$ is again a probability distribution.
-It is a topological space, endowed with the weak* topology, and it is weak* compact.

 Now, a deterministic system also acts on the set of probability measures by post-composition.
-If $(\measure{X},f)$ is a measured dynamical system, then given a (sub-)probability distribution (otherwise called a \emph{random variable}) $p:\measure{P}\rightarrow\measure{X}$, the map $f\circ p$ is itself a (sub-)probability distribution.
-In the same way deterministic graphings, defining dynamical systems, act on the set of (sub-)probability distributions, sub-probabilistic graphings will act on $\distribs{X}$.
+If $(\measure{X},f)$ is a measured dynamical system, then given a (sub-)probability distribution (otherwise called a \emph{random variable}) $p:\measure{P}\rightarrow\measure{X}$, the map $f\circ p$ is itself a (sub-) probability distribution.
+This action of deterministic graphings (equivalently, dynamical systems) on the set of (sub-)probability distributions $\distribs{X}$ can be naturally extended to an action of sub-probabilistic graphings on $\distribs{X}$.
 In fact, we show that sub-probabilistic graphings define sub-Markov kernels.
-We recall briefly that sub-probability distributions on $\measure{X}$ are Markov kernels from the one-point space $\{\ast\}$ to $\measure{X}$, and the action of a sub-Markov kernel onto $\distribs{X}$ is defined as post-composition (using the composition of kernels) \cite{CategoryKernels}.
+We recall that sub-probability distributions on $\measure{X}$ are Markov kernels from the one-point space $\{\ast\}$ to $\measure{X}$, and the action of a sub-Markov kernel onto $\distribs{X}$ is defined as post-composition (using the composition of kernels) \cite{CategoryKernels}.